 - Data reporting is incomplete.

-For 2018, assisted by the analyst company MSCI, Mistra had the carbon footprint measured both for its entire equity portfolio and for individual equity funds.
+For 2020, assisted by the analyst company MSCI, Mistra had the carbon footprint measured both for its entire equity portfolio and for individual equity funds.
 The figures are estimated on the basis of Mistra’s ownership interest in each company through investment in the equity fund concerned.
 This analysis includes data on direct GHG emissions and indirect emissions from electricity use.
-Emissions from the rest of the value chain, use of manufactured products and their disposal as waste are not included.
-The GHG emissions are presented as ‘carbon dioxide equivalents’ (tCO2e).
-Biogenic CO2 emissions (those produced by living organisms) are not included in the estimates.
+Emissions from the remainder of the value chain, use of manufactured products and their disposal as waste are not included.
+GHG emissions are presented as ‘carbon dioxide equivalents’ (tCO2e).
+These estimates may include biogenic CO2 emissions, depending on the reporting of companies.

-In dialogue with fund managers, information from the analysis will serve as a basis for discussing, mainly, how companies that do not report GHG emissions can be induced to do so.
+In the dialogue with fund managers, information from the analysis will serve as a basis for discussing, in particular, how companies that do not report GHG emissions can be induced to do so.
 Discussions will also focus on companies defined in MSCI’s analysis as ‘laggards’ when it comes to risk management associated with GHG emissions.
+Compared to previous years, Mistra’s carbon footprint has increased.
+Companies that contribute the most to this increase will be highlighted in discussions with fund managers.

 The carbon footprint of the equity portfolio was compared with the weighted benchmark index used for the financial trend of the portfolio (SIXPRX/MSCI ACWI), and with an ESG index (Index MSCI ACWI ESG Universal).

-The equity portfolio analysed had a market value of SEK 1,700 million, excluding liquid assets in the funds, corresponding to 52 per cent of Mistra’s aggregate investments (2017: SEK 1,447 million and 46 per cent).
+The equity portfolio analysed had a market value of SEK 1,565 million, excluding liquid assets in the funds, corresponding to 48 per cent of Mistra’s aggregate investments (2018: SEK 1,645 million, 49 per cent).